BorisTheBrave/sylves/docs/articles/tutorials/getting_started_unity.md

-# Getting Started in Unity
+# Installation in Unity

-Unity setup is extremely easy.
+There's several ways to install Sylves to Unity.

+## Install from UPM

+Sylves is published to [OpenUPM](https://openupm.com/packages/com.boristhebrave.sylves/).
+Follow the [OpenUPM instructions](https://openupm.com/packages/com.boristhebrave.sylves/#modal-manualinstallation) or use their CLI.

+## Manual Installation

 Download the latest Unity.zip from the [github releases](https://github.com/BorisTheBrave/sylves/releases), and drop it in your assets folder.

+##  Source Installation

-Alternatively, you can copy the source code of `src/Sylves` into your Unity project.
+You can copy the source code of `src/Sylves` into your Unity project.
 If you do this, you must add UNITY to the scripting symbols defined in Player Settings.

-Now you are ready to try one of the [Tutorials](index.md).
+Source installs allow you to debug into Sylves.